canonical/charmed-aether-sd-core/docs/how-to/deploy_sdcore_upf_machine.md

 ## Requirements

+- [Juju][Juju] controller bootstrapped on a separate machine
+- A machine added to the Juju controller, with the following requirements:
   - A host with a CPU supporting AVX2 and RDRAND instructions (Intel Haswell, AMD Excavator or equivalent)
-- [Juju][Juju] controller bootstrapped to a LXD cluster
-- A machine added to the Juju controller
 - [Terraform][Terraform] installed
 - Git